MicahElliott/mrswlf/README.md

 ```

 You won't believe this, but you can stop here and call it good if you like.
-The stats are already getting shiny and significantly better than Colemak-DH
+The stats are already getting shiny and significantly better than Colemak-DH.
-(all stats are from [Oxey's Layout Playground][3] analyzer).

 - Sfb:  0.979%
 - Dsfb: 6.973%